Nexela/Nanobots/README.md

 --------------------------------------------------------------------------------

 #### Roboport Interface:
-The roboport interface allows you to program your logistic networks to do mumdane tasks for you.
+The roboport interface allows you to program your logistic networks to do mundane tasks for you.
 Place a Roboport interface and set virtual signals on the built in combinator.
 If there are enemies in the construction zone your robots will not execute these tasks.
 Only up to half of your available construction bots will be uses for these tasks.

 -   Find items: Will scan for any items on the ground in your network and order your construction robots to pick them up.
 -   Chop trees: Scan for any trees in range and chop them up.
 Setting this to a negative symbol will only chop trees if you have less than that amount of raw wood in the network.